 Does your subcontractor’s insurance cover meet your client’s demands?
 Solicitor Christopher Coveney reports.
+Christopher Coveney is a solicitor in the construction team at Thomas Eggar LLP

 It is common for the employer under building contracts to require that, if the contractor enters into subcontracts, the subcontractor will hold professional indemnity cover of a specified level.
 Obviously, the requirement is usually made where the subcontractor is to provide design.
 The level may depend on the element of the work for which the subcontractor is engaged.
 The cover preferred by employers is, generally, of the ‘each and every claim’ sort.